Homas/ioc2rpz.gui/README.md

     - [ ] Import/Backup ioc2rpz.gui config

 ## Bugs
+- [ ] Export BIND check all check box is not cleared
 - [ ] Unchecked checkboxes in tables on odd lines
+- [ ] TSIG generated in JS not always validated.
+- [ ] (SQLite issue) Config import.
+Not all sources were added to a last RPZ.
+SRV was not added.
+- [ ] REGEX. "-" in  [ ] must be last.
+Looks like erl bug.
+- [ ] Validate IOC in the ioc2rpz.
+Errors with tailing.

 # License
 Copyright 2017 - 2018 Vadim Pavlov ioc2rpz[at]gmail[.]com